 In accordance with the Corporations Act 2001, these financial statements present the results of the consolidated entity only.
-Supplementary information about the parent entity is disclosed in note 35.
+Supplementary information about the parent entity is disclosed in note 33.
 Financial information for the parent entity has been prepared on the same basis as the consolidated financial statements, with the exception of investments in subsidiaries which are measured at cost, and the current/non-current classification of intercompany receivables/payables with wholly owned subsidiaries of the parent entity.

-As at 30 June 2016, parent entity has net current liabilities of \$13.7 million (2015: net current assets of \$22.7 million).
-This has arisen due to the different classification of intercompany receivables/payables as current/non-current with wholly owned subsidiaries of the parent entity in accordance with AASB 132 Financial Instruments: Presentation.
+As at 30 June 2017, the parent entity has net current liabilities of \$10.8 million (2016: net current liabilities of \$13.7 million).
+This has arisen due to the classification of intercompany receivables/payables as current/non-current with wholly-owned subsidiaries of the parent entity in accordance with AASB 132 Financial Instruments: Presentation.
 These intercompany balances eliminate on consolidation.
-Notwithstanding the classification of these balances, the parent entity is able to control the timing of payment of these balances by virtue of its control of the respective subsidiary entities.
-Notwithstanding the net current liability position, the directors believe that the Company can meet its debts as and when they fall due.
+Notwithstanding the classification of these balances, the parent entity is able to control the timing of the payment of these balances by virtue of its control of the respective subsidiary entities.
+In addition, the directors believe that the Company can meet its debts as and when they fall due.
+Refer to note 20 for further details.